microshift-io/microshift-documentation/themes/docsy/userguide/content/en/docs/Getting started/_index.md

 hugo server
 ```

 By default, your site will be available at http://localhost:1313/.
-[See the known issues on MacOS](#known-issues).
+[See the known issues on macOS](#known-issues).

 ## Basic site configuration